Staff Duress System Canada: How It Works

 • Predictive maintenance scheduling

 That simple paper towel note now becomes a structured RTLS data event — traceable, measurable, and actionable.
+When RTLS connects directly to your Computerized Maintenance Management System, this data loop closes completely.
+For more on how that integration works in practice, see our guide on RTLS and CMMS integration for healthcare.

 Strategic Benefits of RTLS Asset Tracking in Healthcare